sieverssj/indy-civic-ai/README.md

 ## Methodology

+The main assumption here is that it is intractable to configure a single OpenAI Assistant to answer the wide variety of questions that could fall under the broad category of "civics".
+Instead I'd like to approach this as many Assistants that are configured on a specific area and a top-level Assistant that acts as an operator, connecting users to the right Assistant under the covers.

-OpenAI Assistants are currently created by hand in a Personal organization in their own Project.
+_Note_: For this project, OpenAI Assistants are currently created by hand in a Personal organization in their own Project.

+### Interacting with Assistants
 To interact with an assistant, we'll need to:

 1. Start a Thread: https://platform.openai.com/docs/assistants/overview/step-2-create-a-thread